petephilipson/StatisticalModelling/docs/inference 2.md

 ## F-statistic:  1002 on 2 and 12 DF,  p-value: 4.442e-14
 ```

 We see that both the linear and quadratic terms in time are highly significant beyond the $0.1\%$ level.
 The $R^2$ value is also very high, suggesting most of the variability in foam height is explained by the quadratic model in time.
-There seems little value in considering higher order terms in this case, but how do we choose in cases that are less clear-cut?

 ### Choosing the order of a polynomial model
 When dealing with polynomial regression models we now have an additional modelling question to consider - should we fit a quadratic, cubic, quartic or higher-order polynomial?
 As usual, we try to choose the simplest model which gives a reasonable fit.
 In practice, polynomials higher than a cubic are rarely used - practitioners would usually favour splines or a nonlinear model over a high order polynomial.

 We start with a low order model and successively fit higher order terms until no significant improvement is obtained.
 Improvement is a subjective term, so this could be measured in terms of $R^2$ (although other criteria may be better).
 As soon as the highest order term becomes non-significant, then that term is unnecessary and model selection can finish.
 Once the order is selected, model adequacy should be checked in the usual way, i.e. residual plots, regression diagnostics.

-#### Hierarchical model building {-}
 Consider the model
 \[
 Y_i = \beta_0 + \beta_1 x_i + \beta_2 x_i^2 + \epsilon_i